 Nnenna and Gloria’s relationship in ‘America’ is illegal and dangerous — same-sex couples are still outlawed in Nigeria — but I was really interested in Nnenna’s parents’ reaction to it.
 They’re not outraged or ashamed and they’re not in denial; instead they just seem disappointed about her not having children, sorry that she can’t be open about her love life.
 Were you conscious of writing a different kind of ‘coming out’ scene than is expected, at least in the West?

 Back in 2007, there was a sort of poll taken to determine Nigerians’ attitudes towards homosexuality.
 I remember that the results showed that ninety-seven per cent of the population thought that homosexuality was wrong.
 Just last year, a law was passed making same-sex marriage a crime punishable by ten years in prison.
 The Muslims stone people caught in homosexual acts, at least that is their law.
 So, it seems that while Muslims and Christians in Nigeria are notorious for how well they fail to get along, this is one subject about which they appear to see eye-to-eye.
-I wanted to be sure to approach their resistance to Nnenna’s homosexuality from a practical perspective – one of fear, rather than one of hate.
 I think it’s unfortunate that both groups should agree where it concerns discriminating against and even punishing a certain faction of our society.
 It seems that sometimes we are far too willing to condemn, and then to make rules and regulations to enforce and reinforce our irrational condemnation.
 It truly is unfortunate.

 In any case, in writing this story, I wanted to protect my characters a little from this mentality of condemnation.
 I wanted to make sure that none of them unwittingly reinforced an attitude of non-acceptance, or even hate.
 I wanted to be sure to approach their resistance to Nnenna’s homosexuality from a practical perspective – one of fear, rather than one of hate.
 And, I know that there is a small portion of the population that would see things the way her parents do, but they are perhaps trapped by fear, afraid to admit their acceptance in the polls.
 I wanted to show this fear in the story.
 Fear, rather than hate.